Interview: Dave Coplin - Former Chief Envisioning Officer At Microsoft

-“Listening is a very underrated skill, especially when you're starting out.
-It's the one thing I talk to people about, especially young adults who are starting out.
+“Listening is a very underrated skill, especially when you're starting.
+It's the one thing I talk to people about, especially young adults who are starting.
 I think one of the superpowers you've got to develop is the ability to truly listen.
 So, when you're in an organisation and people are telling you things don't just listen to the words, get behind the words, and ask yourself, 'why are they saying that?
 What does that mean?
 What does that do?’ - I think that's really important.

 “I think if you can combine listening with just being mindful of the fact that not everything's going to happen overnight, plan it out, be patient, you’ll enjoy it a lot more along the way.